akhilasnair/Python-Programs/README.md

 # Python-Programs
-Programs solved as part of python training
+Programs solved as part of python training from Udemy